eavalenzuela/forgetmenot/README.md

 # forgetmenot
 local looting script in python

+05/02/2018: Added OSX logic to main script and native shell script for osx.

 07/03/2017: Added 2 native (bash and cmd) scripts querying much of the same information, in case Python is not and cannot be installed.
 They do not output to a file, so pipe it yourself.
 Also added more Linux enumeration checks to main script.

 06/30/2017: Added additional Windows device queries